dwmkerr/google-it/README.md

 But they deprecated that a while ago.
 If anyone from Google ever reads this, please bring it back, just limit it or something so nerds like me can search from a terminal.

-If anyone can find a better/easier way to get search capabilites in this tool please let me know!
+If anyone can find a better/easier way to get search capabilities in this tool please let me know!